🐎Quests

 ENTITY_DAMAGE

-This quest involves dealing a certain amount of damage to entities.
+ENTITY_DAMAGEThis quest involves dealing a certain amount of damage to entities.
 It is ideal for combat quests without the necessity to kill.
 You do not need to specify the type of entity, here the objective is to make degats.

 Example usage: